thibauts/styx/README.md

 TODO !

-## License

-Styx is published under an Apache 2.0+BSL [LICENSE](LICENSE).
-The BSL part is meant to prevent cloud providers from selling Styx as a service at zero cost.
-Apart from that, you should be safe to use it as you see fit, for example as a service inside your company, or as a service in a value-added product you are distributing or selling.

 ## Contributing

 You're more than welcome to open issues should you encounter any bug or instability in the code.
 Feature suggestions are welcome.
 We may restrict PRs until we have setup a CLA.